pokepark/PokemonQuestBot/README.md

 ## Database

-Create database named for your bot ID (first part of your Telegram bot token).
+Create a new mysql database and user for your bot.

-Set database password to second part of your Telegram bot token.

 Only allow localhost access.

-Import `raid-pokemon-bot.sql` as default DB structure and `raid-boss-pokedex.sql` for the raid bosses.
+Import `pokemon-quest-bot.sql` as default DB structure and `quests-rewards-encounters.sql` for the current quests.
 You can find these files in the sql folder.

-Command DB structure: `mysql -u USERNAME -p DATABASENAME < raid-pokemon-bot.sql`
+Command DB structure: `mysql -u USERNAME -p DATABASENAME < sql/pokemon-quest-bot.sql`

-Command raid bosses: `mysql -u USERNAME -p DATABASENAME < raid-boss-pokedex.sql`
+Command quests, rewards and encounters: `mysql -u USERNAME -p DATABASENAME < quests-rewards-encounters.sql`

 ## Config